 Why a Dentist in Buford Strongly Recommends FlossingDespite an irresponsible news story published a few years ago that planted seeds of doubt in the public consciousness, a reputable dentist in Buford still strongly recommends daily flossing as an essential part of preserving and maintaining oral health.
 The process of chewing forces food particles into the spaces in between teeth.
 Brushing is effective at cleaning off the outer surfaces of the teeth but cannot penetrate the spaces in between.
 Only flossing can get into those spaces to remove those particles, which makes it as important, if not more so, to dental care as brushing.

-Not flossing can contribute to multiple problems in the mouth, such as bad breath, cavities and periodontal disease.
+What can happen when patients do not floss?Not flossing can contribute to multiple problems in the mouth, such as bad breath, cavities and periodontal disease.

 Bad breathFood particles that remain trapped between teeth attract bacteria.
 The food particles feed the bacteria, which then give off byproducts with an unpleasant odor.
 This is one of the most common causes of bad breath.

 CavitiesThe bacteria that feed on the leftover food particles and produce bad breath can also release an acid.
 When not removed by brushing and flossing, the acid can cause cavities by eating away at the outer surface of the teeth.

 Gum diseaseThe bacteria that gathers in the mouth to feed on leftover food particles between the teeth can also cause periodontal infections.
 The term “periodontal” refers to the soft structures that surround and hold the teeth in place, particularly the gums.
 Periodontal infection can cause the following problems:

 - Gum recession